 2. Give customers a sense of security

 With all the news surrounding data breaches and stolen records, it could be a challenge for small businesses to win customers’ trust, especially when they provide personal and financial information.
+Owning a business is a rewarding experience that offers many benefits, but failing to be proactive about protecting your business can lead to significant financial losses.
+Protection from a variety of potential losses must be put into place.
+You can Protect Your Business From Financial Blunders.
 As more users become more conscious about security, “little” things like not enabling SSL (wherein you site just uses http and not https) can drive prospects away.
 That shows that you aren’t willing to make the investment to encrypt data transfers for your users.

 There is also always an increasing risk of cyberattacks against sites and services that gather customer data.
 This not only results in lost productivity and damages, but it also means losing customers in the process.
-Here’s an expert tip from industry leaders: Don’t scrimp on protection.
+Don’t scrimp on protection.
 Solutions like Incapsula’s web application firewall and Let’s Encrypt’s SSL scripts range from free to premium, but you can give customers better assurance of their data’s security and integrity.

 You can even create a small campaign about improving your security.
 You can privately announce to your existing customers that you are implementing security measures on your website or services because you care about their data.